vermapraveen/vermapraveen.github.io/content/posts/limitations-with-github-pages.md

 ### 2. More than static website
 During this process, I discoved that I am actully looking for my blog in ReactJs but also I want to have some dynamic behaviours like commenting system, for which I have to create a server side functionality, and I would rather maintain a single kind of website.
 But this is not an immidiate requirement.

+### 3. Jekyll
+Somehow I am not comfortable yet using jekyll and it's settings while building and deploying my website.
+Eg: I removed this .nojekyll and page build started failing and when I added it back, It's still using it's cached metadata.json file